2014 HSC Rules and Procedures guide

 the Board may approve disability provisions.

-(ii) Applications for known conditions can be submitted from mid-Term 4 in Year 11 and should be submitted as soon as possible.
+(ii) Applications for known conditions can be submitted from Term 3 in Year 11 and should be submitted as soon as possible.
 If you wish to apply for disability provisions, you should ask your principal, year adviser or school counsellor.

 (iii) Emergency provisions can be arranged if you have an accident just before the examination that impairs your ability to undertake the examination.
 You should immediately notify your principal or year adviser in such a case.